Ramkhamhaeng National Park, Thailand: What to pack, what to wear, and when to go [2024]

 Comfort + Essentials

-A plug adapter that supports outlet types A, B, C and O. It's important that you choose the correct kind.
-A lot of adapters currently being sold are just plugs and expect your devices to adjust the voltage themselves.
-If yours can't do that they could get fried.
-This one should work in most areas.
+A plug adapter that supports outlet types A, B, C and O. Make sure to choose the right kind.
+Most adapters on sale are simply plugs and require your devices to convert the voltage themselves.
+If your electronics can't do that they could get destroyed.
+This one should be sufficient for most countries.

 Make your flight more comfortable with an airplane phone mount